-2.6.5 Each search and rescue aircraft, when used for search and rescue over maritime areas and required to communicate with merchant ships, shall be equipped to be able to communicate with such ships on 2182 kHz.
+2.6.5 Each search and rescue aircraft, when used for search and rescue over maritime areas, n{0} , required to communicate with merchant ships shall be a upped to be able to communicate with such ships or 2167 k. z. l

-2.6.6 Each search and rescue aircraft, when used for search and rescue over maritime areas and required to communicate with merchant ships, shall carry a copy of the International Code of Signals to enable it to overcome language difficulties that may be experienced in communicating with such ships.
+2.6.6 Each search and rescue aircrashing areas required to communicate with merchant ships, shall mary a copy of the International Code of Signals to enable it to overcome language difficulties that may be experienced in communicating with such ships.